 National Standards for group training organisations

 The National Standards for group training organisations provide a formal framework that promotes national consistency and quality for the provision of group training services across Australia.
-View the National Standards on the Department of Industry, Innovation, Science, Research and Tertiary Education website.
+View the National Standards on the Department of Industry.

 On 24 May 2002, the Australian National Training Authority Ministerial Council (now the Ministerial Council for Vocational and Technical Education) endorsed the National Standards as the quality arrangements in each state and territory for group training organisations seeking government funding.
 In 2004, a review of the National Standards was undertaken and some minor changes were made which became effective from 1 January 2006.

 - provide the framework for a nationally consistent, robust, group training service brand